Effective Date: September 21, 2004 amended May 9, 2007

 - Employee means any individual who is employed by CBC/Radio-Canada but for greater certainty does not include freelance talent or individuals working for personal services corporations.

-- Senior Officer means an individual designated by the President and CEO to be responsible for receiving and dealing with disclosures of wrongdoings made by employees of CBC/Radio-Canada.
+- Values and Ethics Commissioner eans an individual designated by the President and CEO to be responsible for receiving and dealing with disclosures of wrongdoings made by employees of CBC/Radio-Canada.

-- Improper Disclosure means a disclosure made in bad faith, which includes but is not limited to providing false information, making disclosures that the Discloser knows are baseless, or making repeated disclosure concerning matters that have been previously examined and determined by the Senior Officer.
+- Improper Disclosure means a disclosure made in bad faith, which includes but is not limited to providing false information, making disclosures that the Discloser knows are baseless, or making repeated disclosure concerning matters that have been previously examined and determined by the Values and Ethics Commissioner.

 - PSDPA means the Public Servants Disclosure Protection Act